What does a sarcoma lump look like?

 The most common lumps and bumps that appear in soft tissues are lipomas.
 Made of fat cells, lipomas rarely change in size, are easy to move around and are not cancer.
 But, what does a lump or bump look like when it is cancer, particularly sarcoma, an aggressive kind of cancer that can spread and metastasize quickly?

 “Sarcomas are very rare.
-There are not known causes but there are some known associations,” explains sarcoma expert John Kane, MD, Chair of Surgical Oncology at Roswell Park Comprehensive Cancer Center.
+Most occur sporadically without a known cause, but there are some known associations,” explains sarcoma expert and surgeon Gary N. Mann, MD, FACS, Professor of Oncology at Roswell Park Comprehensive Cancer Center.

 “A small subset of diagnoses is attributed to genetics.
 Undergoing therapeutic radiation, such as for breast cancer, is actually a risk factor, and chemical exposure to herbicides and pesticides is also known to be associated with sarcoma.”